syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 The custom data binding can be performed in the DropDownList component by providing the custom adaptor class and overriding the Read or ReadAsync method of the DataAdaptor abstract class.

-The following sample code demonstrates implementing custom data binding using custom adaptor,
+The following sample code demonstrates implementing custom data binding using custom adaptor.

 {% highlight cshtml %}